DevHead-LLC/RisingPunk/mobile/current-task.md

 - ❌ BATTALION UI QUANTITY DISPLAY: When I have a quantity of 100 it looks like 10 and when I have a quantity of 250 it looks like 25
 - ❌ ENEMY RANDOM SPAWN: Enemy battalions should spawn at random nodes (6, 7, or 8) instead of fixed positions
 - ~~EMPTY DEPLOYMENT PREVENTION~~ ✅ COMPLETED: Users cannot deploy without assigning at least one battalion
-- ~~BATTLE TIMER DURATION~~ ✅ COMPLETED: Timer now correctly shows 45 seconds and counts down properly (FINAL FIX: Updated BattleResponseService to use timeRemaining from timerState)
+- ~~BATTLE TIMER DURATION~~ ✅ COMPLETED: Timer now correctly shows 45 seconds and counts down properly (FINAL FIX: Updated BattleResponseService to use timeRemaining from timerState, cleaned up debug logging and hardcoded values)

 ## TESTING STRATEGY
 - **TEST BATCH 1A**: User battalion assignment and random spawn logic